Artificial Intelligence, Algorithms, Interaction, Decision Making (AI2D)

 Target audience and prerequisites

-This specialization is aimed at scientific students with a good knowledge of computer science and/or mathematics applied to computer science.
+This specialization is aimed at scientific students with a good knowledge of computer science and/or applied mathematics.
 The cohort of the first year is mainly made up of students with a bachelor's degree in computer science or mathematics (with some units in programming and algorithmic), but less typical backgrounds are also considered seriously.
-The second year cohort is made up of students from the first year, together with engineering students.
+The second year cohort is made up of students from the first year, together with engineering students or coming from other master programs.

 Contacts